Union Pacific Special Agents

 Special Agents are dispatched by Union Pacific’s Response Management Communication Center.

 Requirements to be a Union Pacific Special Agent

 Applicants must have attended and graduated from an accredited Police academy, and presently meet certification requirements to be commissioned in their work location.
-Prior to applying for a Special Agent position, candidates must have three years experience in a public law enforcement agency or military police.
+Prior to applying for a Special Agent position, candidates must have one year experience in a public law enforcement agency or military police.
 A bachelor's degree in criminal justice, police science, public administration or a related field is recommended.
 Like other positions, Union Pacific posts Special Agent openings in our Careers section.